gatling/gatling/src/sphinx/quickstart.rst

   ``val`` is the keyword for defining a constant value.
   Types are not defined and are inferred by the Scala compiler.

-5. The baseURL that will be prepended to all relative urls.
+5. The baseUrl that will be prepended to all relative urls.
 6. Common HTTP headers that will be sent with all the requests.
 7. The scenario definition.
 8. A HTTP request, named *request_1*.
 This name will be displayed in the final reports.